vverst/gitlab-discord-bot/README.md

 A template configuration file can be found at `config.example.js`, and should be copied to `config.js` as a starting point.
 It's recommended you don't delete or otherwise modify the example configuration file to avoid merge conflicts when pulling new changes from the Git repository.

 #### Listening
-Your Discord bot will, by default, listen on `localhost:8080`.
+Your notification bridge will, by default, listen on `localhost:8080`.
 If this is unsuitable, you can change the port using the `server.port` option in your config.

 #### Hooks
 A Discord webhook creates an outlet for your bot to post notifications to.
-You'll need to have sufficient permissions to create and manage webhooks on the server you wish to configure.
-To begin, you'll need to create a Discord webook.
+You'll need to have sufficient permissions to create and manage webhooks on the Discord server you wish to configure.
 If you're unfamilar with the process, please see [Discord's documentation](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 Once you've created and configured your webhook in Discord's UI, you can add the webhook's URL to your configuration file in the `webhooks` section.
 Examples are provided in the example configuration file `config.example.js`.